xdeb-org/xdeb/README.md

 #### File Conflicts
 By default, xdeb will show a warning if a file is already present on the system (And not a directory).
-This behavior ensures that the converting package won't break the system.\
+This behavior ensures that the converting package won't break the system.<br>
-If xdeb complains about conflicting files, manually removing them from the destdir directory and rebuilding with `-rb` might help.\
+If xdeb complains about conflicting files, manually removing them from the destdir directory and rebuilding with `-rb` might help.<br>
 Having a package already installed (For example when updating it) will output a lot of conflicts.
 To counteract this, xdeb has the `-i` flag, which silences file conflicts.